oils-for-unix/oils/doc/hay.md

   - Make and Ninja specify a **build graph**, while autotools and CMake detect a **configured variant** with respect to your system.

-Each of these pairs is *70's-style macro programming* &mdash; a stringly-typed language generating another stringly-typed language, with all the associated problems.
+Each of these is *70's-style macro programming* &mdash; a stringly-typed language generating another stringly-typed language, with all the associated problems.